ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 throw new MySuperMeaningfulException();
 ```

-Or even parametrizing a specific message:
+You can even create a specific message with useful parameters:

 ``` csharp
 public class MySuperMeaningfulException : Exception